 - Once the stain is gone, wipe the area with a dry, non-abrasive cloth.

 Remember: wipe away all traces of vinegar once you’re finished.
-If you leave it be, vinegar may cause the aluminum to flake away.
+If you leave it be, vinegar may cause the aluminum to flake.

-While its job is to neutralize, adding too much vinegar or leaving it may lead to surface-level damage.
+While its job is neutralizing, adding too much vinegar or leaving it may lead to surface-level damage.
 Therefore, make sure to maintain balance.

 Windshields aren’t aluminum.
-Rather, they’re usually fiberglass, acrylic, or polycarbonate plexiglass.
+Instead, they’re usually fiberglass, acrylic, or polycarbonate plexiglass.
 Either way, they’re prone to scratches.

 Therefore, avoid abrasive tools such as scrubs, foils, and wiping pads.
 You want a soft cloth and a non-toxic cleaning agent.